caporaso-lab/developing-with-qiime2/book/plugins/references/antipatterns.md

 Generally speaking, the things documented on this page lead to plugins that, for the most part, work.
 So why avoid them?

-The extra work of making your methods accessible through QIIME 2, including things like defining the semantic types of your inputs and outputs, pays off in that you get things like cross-interface support and [Provenance Replay](https://doi.org/10.1371/journal.pcbi.1011676) for your methods for free.
+The extra work of making your methods accessible through QIIME 2, including things like defining the artifact classes of your inputs and outputs, pays off in that you get things like cross-interface support and [Provenance Replay](https://doi.org/10.1371/journal.pcbi.1011676) for your methods for free.
 You don't have to test these things: we promise they'll work (and if they don't there is probably a bug somewhere that is our responsibility to fix - please do let us know).
 If you find yourself feeling like you need to apply one of these anti-patterns in your plugin, feel free to reach out through the {{ developer_discussion }}.
 We'll help you figure out the QIIME-y way to achieve your goal.